 “But it is an urgent question,” Avraham explained.
 “I come as a representative of the Poel Mizrachi.”
 At Avraham’s insistence, Rabbi Samuel Weber, chief secretary of the Rabbinate, came out of the meeting and listened to the problem.
 Rabbi Weber suggested arranging for the completion of a Talmudic tractate every day, and then serving meat at the se'udat mitzvah (a meal celebrating the fulfillment of a mitzvah).
 Avraham responded that such an arrangement would be nearly impossible to implement.

 Rabbi Weber then disappeared into the Rabbinate chambers.
-After a few minutes, he beckoned Avraham to follow.
+After a few minutes, he asked Avraham to follow.

 “I am aware of the importance of the kitchen,” Rav Kook responded.
 He then sank into deep thought.
-The other rabbis waited in silence for Rav Kook’s decision.
+The room was silent as the other rabbis waited for Rav Kook’s decision.

 Rav Kook turned to Avraham.
 “Do you think that some of the workers who eat there will end up going to a non-kosher kitchen?”